decretist/Dissertation/Chapter3/chapter3.markdown

 authority of both the work commented on and its author.
 If Paucapalea had had something to say about the authority and authorship of Gratian, his readers would have expected him to do so in his preface.
-That he did not suggests that he did not known enough about Gratian to credibly do so.[9]
+That he did not suggests that he did not know enough about Gratian to credibly do so.[9]

 <!--